Prokopenk/Prokopenk/README.md

 ### 😄 About me

     Hello.
-I am a python developer and am currently looking for new opportunities.
+I am a python developer and i am currently looking for new opportunities.
     I will once again join a close-knit team to work together on interesting projects.
 Previous work experience taught me how to multitask, find innovative solutions and work in a team.
 I have completed courses in python development, I have knowledge of frameworks and continue to study everything related.
     My hard skills: Python, Django, Git, SQL, OOP.